 Agafia Lykova, known to some as the Siberian hermit woman, is an incredible individual who has lived alone in the Russian wilderness for more than 70 years.
 The Lykov family – Karp Lykov, his wife Akulina, and their two sons – moved to the isolated Siberian region of Russia in the 1930s.
 They built a cabin and had two more children, including Agafia.

 In the summer, conditions can be manageable, but during the winter months, temperatures in Siberia plummet.
 For perspective, Oymyakom is located in Siberia, and it is considered to be the coldest town on Earth.
-One day in 1933, the temperature dropped to a whopping -89.8 degrees Fahrenheit.
+One day in 1933, the temperature dropped to a mind-numbing -89.8 degrees Fahrenheit.

 A large food supply is essential for survival, as lots of calories are required to build fat and protect against the cold weather.
-Unfortunately, it can be difficult to grow crops because the land is green for only three months out of the year.
+Unfortunately, it can be difficult to grow crops because the land is green and fertile for only a few months out of the year.

 Despite lack of food and basic amenities, Agafia managed to make a life for herself while living alone in the wilderness for more than 30 years.

 Agafia's Uncle Was Murdered By Bolsheviks

 In 1936, Karp Lykov's brother was killed by a Bolshevik patrol outside their small town in Western Russia.
 This upset Karp and his wife, Akulina, who were pacifists.
 Determined to get away from Communism and escape religious persecution they felt under the regime, they left their village near the city of Kursk with their two sons.

-After A Storm, The Family Had To Eat Tree Bark And Shoes To Survive And Akulina Starved Herself To Death So The Kids Could Eat Her Portions
+The Family Survived Eating Tree Bark And Their Shoes; Akulina Starved Herself To Death So The Kids Could Eat Her Portions

 For The First 35 Years Of Her Life, The Only People Agafia Knew Were In Her Family

 Up until the age of 35, the only people Agafia knew were her family.
 In 1978, a group of geologists inadvertently encountered them.
-The scientists discovered that Agafia spoke an unusual language that was due to her family's separation from the rest of the world.
+The scientists discovered that Agafia spoke an unusual language that the family had developed due their isolation from the rest of the world.